Saturday, December 31, 2022

 I finally catch up to the Tweetles, as I dub them, around mile 12, and see Gretchen just in front of them.
 Another runner, Nicole, is with her.
 Mercy sakes alive, looks like we got us a convoy!

 Along the Bloede Dam Trail, to a right on Ilchester Road, another right past the second water-only aid station, across the Patapsco Swinging Bridge onto the paved Grist Mill Trail and a sharp left back onto the trail.
-We are headed away from the river, so it is up hill.
+We are headed away from the river, so it is uphill.
 And more uphill.

 We pass Ilchester Rocks, where rock climbers practice their skills (although there are none today), It's then a long downhill on the Sawmill Branch Trail, where there is a very steep boulder drop that requires me to go bottom first, and then a 300 foot climb out.